bharadwajpro/m3u8-player/README.md

 * `up` and `down` - Volume
 * `left` and `right` - Seek by 5 secs
 * `f` - Full screen
+## Known issues
+* The page is served over `https`.
+So if the stream url is not `https` but `http`, the browser may throw a warning.
+Make sure you ignore that visible at the top right of the address bar on Google Chrome.